 Maintaining accessibility and fulfilling needs despite resource constraints is one of the greatest challenges facing the non-profit sector.
-The average and median scores for the five service categories that are evaluated on Accessibility range between 5.5 and 7.0.
+The average and median scores for the five service categories that are evaluated on Accessibility range between 5.8 and 7.3.
 All applicable categories contain agencies with perfect scores of 10, which indicates excellent performance.
-The Services for People with Disabilities and Services for Seniors categories have the largest concentration of high scores, with almost one-third of all organizations scoring at least 9.
-At the other end of the scale, all service categories except the Prevention and Treatment of Substance Abuse contain agencies that score below 2 on this measure, indicating room for significant improvement.
+Overall, 50 percent of all applicable agencies scored between 5 and 7.
+All service categories contain agencies that scored a 2 or below on this measure, indicating room for significant improvement.